Scammell Rigid 8 'Lococmotion'

 The fitter on the right who is building the engine is Mr John Ashton.

 In 1970, when working for Pelican Engineering of Leeds, he had rebuilt a badly damaged 6LXB engine for me and 35 years later i was delighted whilst working for Paul Gardner Ltd he was given the job of rebuilding my 6LW how's that for continuity?"

 Locomotion heads for Sweden.

-Tom Riding recalls the time he sent his Scammell over the water to Sweden.
+In 2017 the late Tom Riding recalled the time he sent his Scammell across the North Sea over to Sweden.

 "In 2004, whilst i was doing some shopping in Sainsbury's on Greenwich Peninsular, i received a phone call from the late Geoff Whittle who at the time was the fleet engineer for W.H.
 Bowker of Blackburn.

 He asked me if i would be prepared to let my Scammell go to the Pärlrallyt in Helsingborg Sweden which was sponsored by Volvo.